Claresimba20/Data_analytics_project/README.md

 # Health Indicators and Outcomes Analysis in Sub-Saharan Africa: A Data-Driven Approach Using Open Source APIs
 ## Introduction
-Health outcomes in Sub-Saharan Africa remain a major global concern, with persistent disparities in access, quality and health financing.
+Health outcomes in Sub-Saharan Africa remain a critical area of concern due to persistent disparities in access, quality, and financing of healthcare services.
+Despite global efforts to improve health systems, the region still faces high maternal and child mortality, low life expectancy, and limited healthcare infrastructure.
-Analyzing key health indicators such as life expectancy, child mortality, and maternal health provides valuable insights into regional progress and challenges.
+Analyzing key health indicators — such as life expectancy, health expenditure, immunization coverage, and mortality rates — provides vital insights into progress and challenges.
-This project leverages open-source data from the World Bank and World Health Organization (WHO) to explore trends and relationships among health indicators across Sub-Saharan African countries using Python, SQL, Excel, Tableau, and BigQuery.
+This project leverages open data from the World Health Organization (WHO) and the World Bank (WB) APIs to integrate, clean, and analyze health indicators across Sub-Saharan Africa using Python, Google BigQuery, and Tableau.
+## Concept clarification
+### Health indicator
+A health indicator is a measurable variable used to describe and monitor specific aspects of a population’s health status or determinants of health.
+Examples:
+1. Health Expenditure (per capita / % GDP):Represents the input or determinant — how much a country invests in health systems.
+It influences outcomes but is not itself a result.
+2. Measles Immunization Rate:Measures health service coverage (preventive measure), showing access and performance of immunization programs.
+3. Birth rate:Represents a demographic measure — number of births per 1,000 population.
+It affects planning but not a direct health outcome.
+4. Population:Represents a demographic measure — number of births per 1,000 population.
+It affects planning but not a direct health outcome.
+5. Births attended by skilled  staff:Reflects health service delivery and access to skilled maternal care — an indicator of healthcare quality.
+6. Antenatal Care  Coverage:Represents health service utilization (the proportion of pregnant women receiving prenatal care) — an input for improved maternal outcomes.
+### Health Outcome
+Reflects the actual results of health interventions or the state of health of a population — the end results of healthcare policies, services, or behaviors.
+Examples:
+1. Life expectancy:Reflects the end result of population health and overall healthcare effectiveness — a summary measure of longevity and wellbeing.
+2. Maternal mortality:Measures deaths due to pregnancy-related causes — a result of healthcare access, quality, and maternal care outcomes.
+3. Under 5 mortality:Indicates child survival and reflects the outcome of child health interventions, nutrition, and access to healthcare.
+4. HIV Prevalednce:Reflects the actual health status of the population — the percentage of people living with HIV.

 ## Problem Statement
 Despite improvements in healthcare access and outcomes across Sub-Saharan Africa, data gaps and limited integration of health statistics hinder evidence-based decision-making.